Blog: Heavy rain likely this afternoon

 In the late afternoon/evening – a line of showers and storms is expected to approch.
 This line could have some gusty winds with it.
 Our area is under a level 2 severe weather risk today, with the primary concern being damaging winds.

 You can see why we have the flood watch looking at this model.
-Now, there is no guarentee that HAmpton or VA Beach will see that amount of rain.
+Now, there is no guarantee that Hampton or Virginia Beach will see that amount of rain.
 The model can only show the potential – somewhere – in the area for heavy rain.
 It could be further west, east or a different town.
 That’s why the flood watch is in effect for the entire area.

 Once we head into the overnight, things should calm down and we should see partly to mostly cloudy skies overnight.
 A few additional showers or a storm are possible on Monday, then drier weather moves in for a bit.